U.S. racial justice quest comes full circle in film 'Selma'

 "It's about people taking to the streets, amplifying their voices and saying 'No more'.
 And that's why it felt so important to give Ferguson a shout-out in the 'Selma' movie," DuVernay said.

-British actor David Oyelowo, born to Nigerian parents, plays King in the fulfilment of a life-long ambition.
+British actor David Oyelowo, born to Nigerian parents, plays King in the fulfillment of a life-long ambition.
 But his journey did not end when the cameras stopped rolling.

 Oyelowo, DuVernay and other cast members donned "I Can't Breathe" T-shirts at the film's New York premiere in solidarity with protesters who have chanted the last words of Eric Garner before his death in a choke-hold arrest in New York in July.